[?] Subscribe To This Site

 "There is no darkness, but ignorance."
 William Shakespeare

 "Come, let's have one other gaudy night.
 Call to me.
 All my sad captains.
+Fill our bowls once more.
+Let's mock the midnight bell."
+William Shakespeare

 "Self-loving is not so vile a sin, my liege, as self-neglecting."
 William Shakespeare

-"Conversation should be pleasant without scurrility, witty without affection,
+"Conversation should be pleasant without scurrility, witty without affection, free without indecency, learned without conceitedness, novel without falsehood."

 "I dare to do all that may become a man: who dares do more is none."
-William Shakespeare

 "The robbed that smiles, steals something from the thief."
 William Shakespeare

-"It is the purpose that makes strong the vow; but vows to every purpose
+"It is the purpose that makes strong the vow; but vows to every purpose must not hold."
+William Shakespeare

 "It is a wise father that knows his own child."
 William Shakespeare

 "God hath given you one face, and you make yourselves another."
-William Shakespeare

-~A wise William Shakespeare quote~
+~A Wise William Shakespeare Quote~

 "Assume a virtue if you have it not."
 William Shakespeare